-If you click on the calendar day, and then click on Training Minutes Total, you will be brought to session details.
+If you click on the calendar day, you'll see any alerts listed.
+Click on the training minutes total to view the session details.

 Your report will alert you if a student is inactive three or more times within a session.
 Inactivity suggests that the student was not engaged with their training.

-Clicking on Inactive will bring you to the Activity tab within session details, where you can view each time a student was inactive within their session.
+Under the Activity tab within the session details, you can view each time a student was inactive during their session.

 Your report will alert you if your students have any sessions under five minutes or over sixty minutes.
 A session under five minutes isn't long enough for a student to be engaged with their training.
 A session over sixty minutes may contribute to burnout and hinder long-term retention of vocabulary.

-Clicking on Session is too long or short will bring you to the Session Length tab within session details, where you can view the length of the sessions that were either too long or short.
+The Session Length tab within session details allows you to view the length of the sessions that were either too long or short.

-Clicking on Skipped words will bring you to the IKT Use tab within session details, where you can see exactly which words your student skipped.
+The IKT Use tab within session details allows you to see exactly which words your student skipped.

 Your report will alert you if a student's accuracy is below 50%.
 You can learn more about using accuracy to help your students here.

-Clicking on Many wrong answers will bring you to the Accuracy tab within session details, where you can see which questions on what words your student got incorrect.
+The Accuracy tab within session details is where you can see which questions on what words your student got incorrect.

 Your report will alert you if a student is spending a median of less than ten seconds restudying word pages for missed questions.